ikebrown/simple-django-deployment/README.rst

 4. Make a directory e.g. deployment.
 5. Save the Vagrant fro github in the deployment dir.
 6. Open the deployment dir, hold shift and righ "Open command window here".
-7. In the command window do "vagrant box add" and "vagrant up".
+7. In the command window do "vagrant box add lucid32 http://files.vagrantup.com/lucid32.box" and "vagrant up".
 8. Log in to 33.33.33.10 using the username vagrant and password vagrant if needed.
 9. After login: